 - Network analysis

 - Weighted centrality measures; fast centrality estimation in large graphs; centralization.

 - Community detection algorithms.

-- Minimum feedback arc set for weighted and unweighted graphs.
+- Minimum feedback arc set (weighted and unweighted).

 - Find all cliques (not just maximal ones); count cliques of different sizes without storing them; work with weighted cliques.

-- Biconnected components, articulation points, find all minimum vertex cuts.
+- Biconnected components, articulation points, bridges, find all minimum vertex cuts.

-- Several other specialized functions not mentioned here …
+- Many other specialized functions not mentioned here …

 The documentation contains many examples and can be accessed using the

 If you find a problem with the package, first check the Troubleshooting section of the README file.
 If the information there does not help resolve the problem, you can ask in the chatroom, email me, or open a new issue at the tracker.
 Be sure to include the output of